Automating-GIS-processes/site/source/index.rst

 .. admonition:: Open Access!

-    The course is **open for everyone**.
+    Course materials and recorded lesson videos are **open for everyone** at `https://autogis-github.io <https://autogis.github.io>`__.
 The aim of this course is to share the knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
+Feel free to share this website to anyone interested, and to use these materials in your own teaching.

+.. admonition:: University of Helsinki students

+    The Automating GIS processes course is part of the Geography Masters Programme at the University of Helsinki (UH).
+    UH students should sign up for this course using the course code `GEOG-329-2` in Weboodi.
+    Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.

-.. admonition:: Step by step instructions with cloud computing
+.. admonition:: Interactive contents

-    The materials are written in a way that you can follow them step by step exactly as they are written, as long as you use the cloud computing resources that we provide for you using `Binder <https://mybinder.readthedocs.io/en/latest/>`__ and `CSC Finland <https://www.csc.fi/>`__ cloud computing resources (for Finnish students).
-    If you work from your own computer, **you need to adjust the file paths to the data** accordingly.
+    Each lesson in this course can be turned into an interactive programming session in the browser!
+    You can find buttons for activating the python environment using `Thebe <https://thebe.readthedocs.io/en/latest/>`__ or `Binder <https://mybinder.readthedocs.io/en/latest/>`__ at the top of each programming lesson.
+Students at Finnish higher education institutions are encourage to use the `CSC notebooks <https://notebooks.csc.fi/>`__ environment.

 .. admonition:: For teachers